gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 - Oakeshott, Michael (1991 [1962]) *Rationalism in Politics and Other Essays*,
 Indianapolis: Liberty Fund.

+- Oakeshott, Michael (1993) *Religion, Politics, and the Moral Life*, ed.
+Timothy Fuller, New Haven and London: Yale University Press.

 - Oakeshott, Michael (1996) *The Politics of Faith and the Politics of Scepticism*, ed.
 Timothy Fuller, New Haven and London: Yale University Press.